In the Sweet By-and-By: Performance history

 The hymn, immensely popular in the nineteenth century, became a Gospel standard and has appeared in hymnals ever since.

 A crowd of admirers in New Zealand sang the hymn in 1885 at the railway station to the departing American temperance evangelists Mary Greenleaf Clement Leavitt of the Woman's Christian Temperance Union and Blue Ribbon Army representative R.T.
 Booth.

 In the New Orleans jazz tradition, the song is a standard dirge played in so-called "jazz funerals".
 The American composer Charles Ives quoted the hymn in several works, most notably in the finale of his Orchestral Set No. 2, written between 1915 and 1919.
 Translations of the text exist in a number of world languages.

 It continues to be regularly performed.
 Noteworthy recordings over the years have been made by Elvis Presley, Louis Armstrong, Johnny Cash, Glen Campbell, Dolly Parton, Willie Nelson, Loretta Lynn and Kenny Rogers.

-The hymn is also heard in films, including The 39 Steps (1935), Sergeant York (1941), Benny and Joon, A Prairie Home Companion, Supervixens, Django Unchained (2012) and Suburbicon (2017).
+The hymn is also heard in films, including The 39 Steps (1935), Sergeant York (1941), Places in the Heart (as "In the Sweet Bye and Bye"), Benny and Joon, The Outlaw Josey Wales, A Prairie Home Companion, Supervixens, Django Unchained (2012) and Suburbicon (2017).

 "Placentero" text

 The 1907 Spanish-language hymnal of the Church of Jesus Christ of Latter-day Saints (LDS Church) contained a similar song, "Hay un Mundo Feliz Más Allá", and set to the same tune modified by adding to all parts the notes of the traditional first response in the call-and-response division of the refrain.
 This hymn was copied with permission from the American Tract Society's Himnos evangélicos.
 During the era of the Mexican Revolution, Andrés C. Gonzalez, an early LDS Church missionary in Mexico, sang "Hay un mundo feliz más allá" in public and was arrested for "stealing" the Protestants' song.
-While incarcerated, he rewrote the lyrics, which appeased the police.
+While incarcerated, he rewrote the lyrics as Despedida, which appeased the police.
 This revised version appears in place of the original in every iteration of the church's hymnal from 1912 on.
 It was titled "Despedida" until the 1992 version of the hymnal, when it changed to match the first line: "Placentero nos es trabajar".